 The portfolio must be accompanied by a portfolio matrix.
 This can be downloaded from our website.
-The portfolio matrix must be fully completed, including a declaration by the employer and the apprentice to confirm that the portfolio is valid and attributable to the apprentice.
+The portfolio matrix must be fully completed, including a declaration by the

 The portfolio of evidence must be submitted to Highfield at gateway.
 It is not directly assessed but underpins the professional discussion.